tatsuyafujisaki/script-cheat-sheet/asdf-flutter.md

 asdf list all flutter
 ```

-## How to list the installed versions of the Flutter plugins
+## How to list the installed versions of the Flutter plugin
 ```shell
 asdf list flutter